blackbaud/skyux/CONTRIBUTING.md

 1. All features and bug fixes must include at least one test spec and must not lower the overall code coverage percentage.
 1. Provide JSDocs comments for all public API component inputs and outputs and all public service methods.
-1. Style code using our Prettier rules.

-```
-npm run dev:format
-```

-## Coding conventions

-1. We recommend small, single-purpose components.
-We recommend breaking up large components into smaller, more cohesive components.
+1. Use small, single-purpose components and break up large components into smaller, more cohesive components.
 Smaller components are easier to test because you can isolate functionality to ensure that components are immune to changes in other components.
 In general, larger components lead to larger tests that are more difficult to write and more difficult to understand.
 1. Use the `Sky` prefix when naming all classes, directives, services, components, etc. The prefix indicates to other contributors that items are owned by SKY UX and not a third-party library.
 It also prevents potential class-name clashes with other libraries.
 Keep in mind that while we generally use the uppercase `Sky` prefix, we also use the `sky-` prefix in some cases, such as selector properties in components.
+1. Style code using our Prettier rules.

+```
+npm run dev:format
+```

 ## Test harnesses